aplteam/Tester/README.md

 The most important helper functions are probably `G` and `L`: with a large number of test functions it's the only reasonable way to gather information: `G` lists all groups and `L` all test functions.

-Since version 1.8.0 `L` requires a right argument (empty or group name) and an optional left argument (test case numbers).
+Since version 1.8.0 `L` requires a right argument (empty or group name) and accepts an optional left argument (test case numbers).

 Examples from the `Fire` development workspace: